DirectoryTree/LdapRecord-Docs/laravel/v2/auth/sso/setup.md

 }
 ```

-## Selective / Bypassing Single-Sign-On {#selective-single-sign-on}
+## Selective / Bypassing Single-Sign-On

 Occasionally you may need to allow users who are not a part of the domain
 to login to your application, as well as allowing domain users to
 automatically sign in via Single-Sign-On.

 Depending on your web servers OS, this process can be different.